DataIntellectTech/TorQ/docs/dataaccess.md

 # Gateway

+The documentation for the gateway outside the API can be found [here](https://github.com/AquaQAnalytics/TorQ/blob/master/docs/Processes.md)

 Accepting a uniform dictionary allows queries to be sent to the gateway using `.dataaccess.getdata`.
 Using `.dataaccess.getdata` allows the user to

 - Leverage the checkinputs library from within the gateway and catch errors before they hit the process